Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond: Reconstruction of almost all signals

 {\it Proof of Theorem \ref{T6}:} When $m\leq 2d-2$, since $ \mathcal{D}_{\bm{\mathrm{A}}}(\x)\in \mathbb{C}^{2m\times d+m)}$, we have $\rank( \mathcal{D}_{\bm{\mathrm{A}}}(\x))\leq 2m <2d+m-1$.
 Thus, Lemma \ref{lemma3} gives $\mathcal{W}_{\bm{\mathrm{A}}}\cap \mathcal{H}_{\textbf{A}} =\varnothing $, which further leads to Note that (\ref{4.10}) confirms that $\mathcal{W}_{\bm{\mathrm{A}}}$ is nowhere dense (under Euclidean topology) and of zero Lebesgue measure.
 This immediately gives the lower bound $ \bm{\mathrm{m_{ae}}}(d)\geq 2d-1$.

 When $m \geq 2d-1$, we consider the set of $\textbf{A}$ denoted by $\Xi$ defined as follows:

-In the following, we will show $\Xi$ contains a generic $\textbf{A}$ in {\it step 1}, then in {\it step 2} we prove each $\textbf{A}$ in $\Xi$ satisfies (\ref{4.5}) that includes almost everywhere magnitude retrievable as a special case.
+In the following, we will show $\Xi$ contains a generic $\textbf{A}$ in {\it step 1}, then in {\it step 2} we prove each $\textbf{A}$ in $\Xi$ satisfies (\ref{4.5}) that includes the almost everywhere magnitude retrievable property as a special case (i.e., when $\mathcal{S}=\varnothing$).
 This will give the upper bound $\bm{\mathrm{m_{ae}}}(d)\leq 2d-1$ and finally complete the proof.